anibalardid/pc2yt/README.md

 YOUTUBE_CATEGORY=22
 ```

 Save a file named `background.png` in the same directory as the `pc2yt.py`.
 This file will be used to generate the static background of the podcast video.
+The size of the image would be 1280x720px.

 To send a file from your local machine to a server: